Congratulations to the three winners for 2004 :

 or any 2006 awards in Orlando.

 |We're pleased to announce

-that we were the exclusive sponsors of the new 2003 Economic Development Leadership and
+that, as in 2003, we were the exclusive sponsors of the 2004 Economic Development Leadership and

 Accomplishment Award established by Corporate Real Estate Leader,

 The award process was basically the same as for the

 2003 awards, for which the

 winners and their nominations have been highlighted through this website.

 We can, of course, highlight areas which participate in

 our services in even greater detail than what we did for free for the 2003